astronomer/docs/astro/configure-deployment-resources.md

 #### Limitations

-- Execution speed is prioritized over task reliability.
-- Complicated set up.
-- More maintenance.
+- Tasks can run on the same worker, meaning that it's possible for a task use resources intended for another task.

 ### Kubernetes executor

-The Kubernetes executor is recommended when you need to control resource optimization, isolate your workloads, maintain long periods without running tasks, or run tasks for extended periods during deployments.
+The Kubernetes executor runs all tasks in individual Kubernetes Pods.
+You can specify the configuration for these Pods using `pod_override` files which you can then apply to specific tasks.
+This executor is recommended when you need to control resource optimization, isolate your workloads, maintain long periods without running tasks, or run tasks for extended periods during deployments.

 #### Benefits